dmcg/gilded-rose-tdd/REFACTORING.md

 - Make an extension
 - Rename to `toDslContext`
 - Now the `.let` is redundant - both extensions and let pipe
-- Inline `hikariDataSourceFor` - note that it breaks - even IJ gets confused with too many this's
+- Inline `hikariDataSourceFor` and run the tests - note that they fail - even IJ gets confused with too many this's
 - Fix with this@DbConfig, but at this point we are talking to the compiler, not a human.
 - Undo
 - Now `toDslContext` makes DbConfig depend on Hikari and jOOQ